phluid61/internet-drafts/file-scheme/draft.md

 accessing non-local files.
 See SMB {{MS-SMB}}, NFS {{RFC7530}}, NCP
 {{NOVELL}} for examples of protocols that can be used to access files over a network.
-Also see {{ext-unc}} for a non-normative discussion on translating non-local file URIs to and from UNC stings.
+Also see {{ext-unc}} for a non-normative discussion on translating non-local file URIs to and from UNC strings.

 ## Translating Local File Path to file URI  {#file-to-uri}